 This buildings programme also responded to evolving functional needs:

-The existing Justus Lipsius building was partly remodelled and a new building, the Lex, was acquired to house the growing number of translation units.
-Construction of a new building, the Europa building, to host Council and European Council meetings is ongoing.
+The existing Justus Lipsius building was partly remodelled and the second building, the Lex, was acquired to house the growing number of translation units.
+A new building, the Europa building, designed to host Council and European Council meetings, has become operational in January 2017.

 Since 1995, the Justus Lipsius building has been the seat of the Council of the EU and the General Secretariat of the Council.
 With the entry into force of the Treaty of Nice, it began on a provisional basis to host the European Council meetings.
-Council of the EU and European Council meetings will be transferred to the Europa building once it is completed.
+Since the beginning of 2017, Council of the EU and European Council meetings have been transferred to the new Europa building.

 Since 2007 the Lex building has been home to the translation service of the General Secretariat of the Council.
 The units had previously been based in a number of buildings across Brussels.
 The Lex building brings all language units under one roof and hosts the new units added with the enlargement of the EU.

-The Europa building, which is currently under construction, will host the meetings of the European Council, the Council of the EU and other high level bodies.
-It will also provide offices for member state delegations and several General Secretariat services.
-The building is expected to become operational towards the end of 2016.
+The Europa building hosts the meetings of the European Council, the Council of the EU and other high level bodies.
+It has been operational since the beginning of 2017.

 This public information centre is managed jointly by the Council and the Commission.

 European Convention Center (Luxembourg)

 Following the rules set out in the Treaties, the Council of the European Union meets in Luxembourg in April, June and October.
 During these months, the Council rents the European Convention Center from the Luxembourgish government.

 This is the central storage building of the General Secretariat, situated in the south of Brussels.
 It has three halls and a total surface area of around 5000 m2.